learn-co-curriculum/python-p4-authenticating-users-lab/README.md

 ## Introduction

-In this lab, we'll continue working on the blog site and set up a basic login feature.
+In this lab, we'll continue working on the blog site from the last lab and set up a basic login feature.

 There is some starter code in place for a Flask API backend and a React frontend.
 To get set up, run: